- What is the asset list?

 - First, you’ll want to create a filter on the dataset for entries where the column Publication Stage is “published."

-- Then, use the Sort & Roll-Up function to group by the columns Owner and Type, roll-up on column UID by the count function.
+- Then, like the above example for determining the breakdown of asset types, you'll want to Group By the columns Owner and Type, Aggregate by the column UID using the count function.
 Finally, sort the UID column in descending order to have the highest count at the top.